Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version 10

+### Version 0.10.3
+- Added health and shield items to vendor
+- Fixed coin bug in which reloading the Unity game reset the amount of coins you had to before you bought something

 ### Version 0.10.2
 - Added the ability for the vendor to actually sell items (only gun is implemented right now)